How Alexa and Google Assistant can do a better job talking about coronavirus

 For example, ask “Alexa, what should I do if I have coronavirus?” and the response is “While a vaccine is currently not available, clinical trials are under way for viable treatments.
 The CDC recommends avoiding non-essential travel to China and South Korea and to take preventive actions.
 These actions include washing hands, limiting touching the face, avoiding contact with those who are sick, remaining at home when sick, covering coughs or sneezes with a tissue, and disinfecting items frequently touched.”

-Neither assistant gives helpful responses to questions about face masks.
+Neither assistant gives helpful responses to questions about face masks, though Alexa does urge people to wear a face mask when sick per CDC guidelines if asked if garlic prevents coronavirus infection.
 Sharing accurate information about face masks can be a powerful part of the fight against coronavirus.
 Health professionals across the United States are seeing face mask shortages so dire that the CDC has instructed them to use bandanas, or reuse masks even after coming into contact with someone with coronavirus.
 A hospital in Washington recently started the “100 million mask challenge” to recruit volunteers to address the national shortage.
 When people go out and buy personal protective equipment like face masks, they potentially take them away from health professionals who need them.
 The CDC doesn’t advise people to use face masks unless they have COVID-19 or are caring for someone with COVID-19, and when improperly used, they can lead to more spreading of the disease.

 There seem to be many myths where AI assistants say “Sorry, I don’t know that” when they could respond as Alexa did when asked if mosquitoes carry coronavirus and say “No, that’s not true.”
 More drug-related myths may emerge as early stage tests like vaccine trials, and early drug tests continue to take place.